Is Hate Becoming Normal?

 Why is this occurring?
 Anti-Muslim Propaganda Is Seeping Into Online Discourse About The Coronavirus

 Who are these people?
 White Supremacists Respond to Coronavirus With Violent Plots and Online Hate

 I want the hate to stop.
-These hate filled people, hurling insults, spray cans, bats, torches and guns… they are hurting themselves and others, like Lukas.
+These hate-filled people, hurling insults, spray cans, bats, torches, and guns… are hurting themselves and others, like Lukas.
 How can I help them?
-I would help them, if I understood how.
+I would help them if I understood how.
 This article provided some insight and is a helpful tool.
-My desire is for action, to see the needle move and the curve flatten.
+My desire is for action, to see the needle move and the curve flattens.

 It cannot be that I need more “likes” on Facebook.
 It can’t be that I should tweet hourly, every act of kindness brought to my attention.
 All the “boosting” of social media ads cannot be the answer.